+Note.
+A significant β indicates the semi-partial correlation is also significant. β indicates the standardised regression weights. sr2 represents the semi-partial correlation squared. * indicates p < .05, ** indicates p < .01.

 Deriving the latent profiles

 First, we evaluated the Vuong-Lo-Mendell-Rubin test (VLMR), adjusted LMR test (aLMR), and Bootstrapped Likelihood Ratio Test (BLRT), where significant p values support retention of the more complex model.
 Second, we assessed the Akaike Information Criterion (AIC), the Bayesian Information Criterion (BIC), and adjusted BIC (aBIC), with lower values representing a better solution.
 Third, we considered the entropy of each model (i.e., the strength of separation between latent profiles), with values greater than .80 indicating that the profiles are clearly and meaningfully distinguishable from each other.
 Fourth, we excluded profiles representing less than 5% of the total sample as these can be spurious (Hipp & Bauer, 2006).
 Finally, we inspected the profile plots for interpretability.